Tuesday, May 28, 2024

 2) Freudian cultural debris.
 Yes, we are post-Freudians but still vigorous individualists and deep down blame our own and other people's parents for all ills.
 We can't forgive Aurelia or our own mothers for not letting us be ourselves and other psychic injuries.
 We experience Sylvia's hate-my-mother rants as quintessential and truthful, not political or cultural or even a problem.

 3) Snobbery.
-Aurelia's immigrant parents, who never went to college, had three kids and no money and had Aurelia choose either secretarial college or no college.
-Exceeding expectations Aurelia got a bachelor's and master's and became a teacher and married a man with better degrees than hers, which makes him brilliant but her nothing.
+Aurelia's immigrant parents did not go to college, had three kids and no money and had Aurelia choose either secretarial college or no college.
+Exceeding expectations Aurelia got a bachelor's and master's and became a teacher and married a man with better degrees than hers, which makes him brilliant but her not.
 Widowed, Aurelia moved her family from the oceanfront to a boring suburb and taught business subjects and never had sex with strangers or did anything cool that we know about.

 4) Ageism.
 Letters Home, published in 1975, was Aurelia Plath's debut as a public figure.
 She was 69 years old.
 Sylvia, dead at 30, is a forever young and ageless rebel -- just like us!
 Otto, being male, looked seasoned, never old.
 The old battle-ax kept sorting and doing and saying things of no value until she had to be put away.